 - Crossroads Business Park offers a campus-like setting featuring modern infrastructure and natural beauty.
 Average acres per lot are 3.2; with custom facility construction available in sizes ranging from 5,000 to 20,000 square feet.

-- Crossroads Industrial Park features 3-acre lot average sizes and is a perfect location for manufacturing, distribution, warehousing and food processing.
+- Crossroads Industrial Park features lots averaging 3-acres and is a perfect location for manufacturing, distribution, warehousing and food processing.

-- Johnstown Industrial Park lots average 6 acres and are also ideal for manufacturing, distribution, warehousing and food processing.
+- Johnstown Industrial Park has lots averaging 6 acres which are ideal for manufacturing, distribution, warehousing and food processing.

-- Tryon Technology Park and Incubator Center, 515-acres on County Highway 107.
-Formerly home to a juvenile detention facility, New York State agreed in February 2012 to turn the site over to local officials for economic development.
+- Tryon Technology Park encompasses 515-acres on County Highway 107.
+Formerly home to a juvenile detention facility, New York State turned the site over to the Fulton County Industrial Development Agency for economic development.
 The flagship tenant, a pharmaceutical manufacturer, moved to the park in 2015.